 For international communication and video conferencing, Skype and Google Hangouts are both great options.
 They both work with computers and smartphones.
 Skype is a great tool and there's not a whole lot more to say about it.
 There isn't a lot of better, more popular competitors out there.

 I do really like Google Hangouts, however.
 Google Hangouts is built into G Suite for Business.
 If you're a Google user - or the person you're talking to is a Google user, it's a great, easy tool that doesn't require a separate piece of software.

 • Google Hangouts - Free Conferencing Software

-Last, I wanted to add a bit of a specialty item that is important when starting a new internet based company.
+Last, I wanted to add a bit of a specialty item that is important when starting a new internet-based company.
 As a caveat, I have very little experience with this platform.
 However, it's very highly recommended by multiple podcasts and trusted websites.

 I use Stripe for Brand Shouter's credit card processing.
-Stripe really revolutionized a stagnant area of the web with their processing platform.
+Stripe really revolutionized a stagnant area of the web with its processing platform.
 Now, they are revolutionizing the idea of creating an online startup with their Atlas platform.

 It's available to entrepreneurs everywhere.
-If your business is internet focused, it's a tool for you and it aims to be a starting point for your new business.
+If your business is internet-focused, it's a tool for you and it aims to be a starting point for your new business.

 • Stripe Atlas - Pricing Varies